 “Good bunkers are all about drainage, regardless of the method you use,” Jenkins said.

-In the 1980’s, superintendent and course architect Billy Fuller came up with a method of bunker construction to prevent erosion and contamination that is still very common today.
-Simply put, the Billy Bunker method places drain lines under pea gravel under sand.
-A geo-textile liner is used to separate the gravel from sand.
+In the 1980s, golf course superintendent and course architect Billy Fuller came up with a method of bunker construction to prevent erosion and contamination that is still very common today.
+Simply put, the Billy Bunker method places drain lines under pea gravel under the sand.
+A geotextile liner is used to separate the gravel from the sand.
 The method worked extremely well and was soon known throughout the industry as the Billy Bunker.

 Jenkins estimates that approximately 500 to 600 golf courses have installed bunkers using the original Billy Bunker method.
-The main flaw left unresolved by the Billy Bunker is the geo-textile liners.
+The main flaw left unresolved by Billy Bunker is the geotextile liners.

 “The liner is the issue,” Jenkins said.
 “Over time, the liner becomes torn and exposed, eventually becoming compromised.